Language selection

 Trade relations

-New Zealand is a reliable and complementary trade partner for Canada, and the two countries cooperate closely in multilateral trade negotiations and the Cairns group of agricultural exporters.
-In 2022, bilateral merchandise trade between Canada and New Zealand totaled $1.6 billion.
-Canadian exports were valued at $652 million, and top exports were machinery, wood, sulfur, fertilizer, and pharmaceuticals.
-Imports were valued at $922 million and top imports were meat, beverages, dairy & related, machinery, and fruits.
-Bilateral services trade in 2021 was valued at about $381 million, with Canadian exports accounting for $240 million of that total.
+New Zealand is a reliable and complementary trade partner for Canada, and the two countries cooperate closely in multilateral trade negotiations, notably as parties to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and members of the World Trade Organization (WTO), and through the Cairns group of agricultural exporters.
+In 2024, bilateral merchandise trade between Canada and New Zealand totaled $1.6 billion.
+Canadian exports to New Zealand were valued at $450 million, and top exports were machinery, electrical and electronic machinery and equipment, aircrafts and parts, and wood and wood articles.
+Imports were valued at $1.13 billion and top imports were meat, beverages, dairy & related, machinery, and fruits and nuts.
+Bilateral services trade in 2022 was valued at $459 million, with Canadian exports accounting for $319 million of that total.
+In 2023, Canadian direct investment into New Zealand totalled $844 million whereas New Zealand’s foreign direct investment into Canada was $713 million.

 Related links